techmannih/helper/docs/OVERVIEW.md

 ## Codebase Structure

-The codebase is a monorepo, containing multiple packages and apps.
-The main components reside within the `packages/nextjs` directory, which is a Next.js application.
+The codebase is Next.js app which also contains individual SDK packages.

 ### Key Directories and Their Purpose

-- **`packages/nextjs/app`:** Contains the Next.js application's routes and components.
+- **`app`:** Contains the Next.js application's routes and components.
 This is where most of the user interface logic resides, including the mailbox view, conversation view, settings, and other dashboard components.
 It's organized by feature, using Next.js's file-based routing.
 The structure within roughly follows this pattern:
   - Dashboard routes live under `(dashboard)`.
   - Embed routes live under `(embed)`.
   - Marketing routes live under `(marketing)`.
   - API routes live under `api`.
-- **`packages/nextjs/lib/auth`:** Contains authentication-related logic, including mailbox creation and user management.
+- **`lib/auth`:** Contains authentication-related logic, including mailbox creation and user management.
-- **`packages/nextjs/components`:** Reusable UI components, hooks, and utility functions.
+- **`components`:** Reusable UI components, hooks, and utility functions.
-- **`packages/nextjs/inngest/functions`:** Background functions powered by Inngest, responsible for tasks like email processing, AI response generation, and data updates.
+- **`inngest/functions`:** Background functions powered by Inngest, responsible for tasks like email processing, AI response generation, and data updates.
-- **`packages/nextjs/lib`:** Core business logic, data access, and integrations with external services (Gmail, Slack, Stripe, etc.).
+- **`lib`:** Core business logic, data access, and integrations with external services (Gmail, Slack, Stripe, etc.).
 This is where you'll find the code that interacts with these services, processes data, and generates AI responses.
-- **`packages/nextjs/lib/ai`:** AI-related functionality including chat completion, response generation, embeddings, and tools.
+- **`lib/ai`:** AI-related functionality including chat completion, response generation, embeddings, and tools.
 Contains core AI logic for:
   - Chat message generation and streaming
   - Response generation with custom prompts
   - Conversation embeddings and summaries
   - Custom AI tools and function calling
   - Integration with Vercel AI SDK
-- **`packages/nextjs/trpc`:** Contains the tRPC API router and context definitions.
+- **`trpc`:** Contains the tRPC API router and context definitions.
-- **`packages/nextjs/types`:** Type definitions used throughout the Next.js app, particularly for the tRPC API.
+- **`types`:** Type definitions used throughout the Next.js app, particularly for the tRPC API.
-- **`packages/nextjs/tests`:** Unit and integration tests for the Next.js application and its components.
+- **`tests`:** Unit and integration tests for the Next.js application and its components.
-- **`packages/nextjs/db/schema`:** Contains all database table definitions and relationships using Drizzle ORM.
+- **`db/schema`:** Contains all database table definitions and relationships using Drizzle ORM.
 Each domain entity (mailboxes, conversations, workflows, etc.) has its own schema file, providing type-safe database interactions.

 ### Packages

 - **`packages/react`:** A React package providing a wrapper and hooks for integrating the Helper chat widget into other applications.
-- **`packages/nextjs/sdk`:** The core SDK for the embeddable chat widget, featuring:
+- **`sdk`:** The core SDK for the embeddable chat widget, featuring:
   - Singleton pattern for widget instance management
   - Seamless iframe-based widget integration
   - Real-time messaging and notifications